 |Distance to a transmitter||1-30 meters||up to a few kilometres|

 |Transmitter||WiFi router owned by you||Tower owned by mobile network provider|

-It seems like WiFi can provide a better connection speed.
+It seems like WiFi provides a better connection speed.
 But WiFi connects only from your computer/iPad to the router.
 The overall speed is limited by the link to the internet provider.
-In the case of ADSL connections, the link has to go further from the router to the internet and speed is limited by the phone line.
+In the case of ADSL connections, the internet and speed is limited by the phone line, not the router.
 A typical ADSL speed is only 10Mb/s.
-That is why even brand new expensive WiFi ADSL routers do not improve internet speed much.
+Typical NBN speeds are around 20-50Mb/s.
+That is why even brand new expensive WiFi routers do not improve internet speed much.

-Not everyone knows that they can use their smartphone as a mobile 3G-4G WiFi router - no additional internet account is necessary.
-I´ve seen people purchase more expensive iPads with 4G and pay monthly fees for an additional mobile 4G internet account while all they had to do is turn on tethering setting in their iPhone / Android phones or tablets to share internet connection with a non-4G iPad (WiFi only) or laptop.
-And on the other hand, if you have iPad with 3G already you can use it as a mobile 3G-4G WiFi router too.
-One thing to remember when tethering a device to your phone is the data limit.
-Most mobile accounts come with at least 1Gb of data which is enough for internet browsing and e-mails but may be run out fast if you download a lot.
-For example, a movie download can exceed 4Gb.
+You can use a smartphone as a portable WiFi router - no need to pay for another mobile 4G internet account.
+Just turn on the WiFi hotspot in Android or Personal Hotspot in iPhone to share an internet connection.
+There is also USB tethering for secure connection via USB without WiFi.
+If you already have an iPad with 4G, you can use it as a WiFi router.
+When tethering a device to your phone, one thing to remember is the data limit.
+Most mobile accounts come with at least 5Gb of data which is enough for internet browsing and emails, but you need more data if you download a lot.
+A movie download can exceed 10Gb.